 Registering the Death

-The individual registering the death will need to make an appointment to visit the local registrar’s office.
+The individual registering the death will need to make an appointment with the local Register Office.

 Once the death has been registered, a Death Certificate will be issued, and you will be asked how many copies you require.
 There is a standard charge of £12.50 for each copy.
-Formal copies of the Death Certificate may be needed by banks, building societies, pension providers, insurance companies, etc.
+Certified copies of the Death Certificate may be required by banks, building societies, pension providers, insurance companies, and other organisations.

 Information and documents the registrar may require include: